4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper we introduced an alternative viewpoint on the holographic setup of M5-branes wrapping nontrivial calibrated cycles inside special holonomy manifolds.
 We focused on the example of M5-branes wrapping a Riemann surface $\Sigma_{g}$, with a particular twist, leading to $\cN=1$ superconformal field theories in four dimensions.
 This corresponds to the Riemann surface $\Sigma_{g}$ wrapping a K\"ahler two-cycle inside a Calabi-Yau threefold.
 We then set up a proper physically motivated ansatz for the effective seven-dimensional $SO(5)$ gauged supergravity describing this particular system with the corresponding twist.
 This led to a three-dimensional effective theory on the cobordism $M_{3}$ (see Figure~\ref{Fig:RGUVIR} and Figure~\ref{Fig:RGIRIR}), which we believe to describe flows $\cR_1$ between AdS$_{7}$ and AdS$_{5}$ and flows $\cR_{2}$ between different AdS$_{5}$ fixed points.
-Finally, upon imposing proper infrared boundary conditions one can show that we precisely land on two-dimensional Yang-Mills theory on the infrared (uniformized) Riemann surface.
+Finally, upon imposing proper infrared boundary conditions one can show that we precisely land on two-dimensional Yang-Mills theory on the infrared Riemann surface, which further is required to be of constant curvature metric.

-An obvious next step is to explicitly construct the renormalization group flows $\cR_{2}$ (see Figure~\ref{Fig:RGIRIR}) between different AdS$_{5}$ infrared fixed points.
-The relation between those fixed points and two-dimensional Yang-Mills theory suggests that there exist cascading flows between the (unstable) fixed points given by reducible representations $\rho$, ending at the fixed point corresponding to the stable critical point of the $SU(2)$ Yang-Mills theory (\ie~flat $SU(2)$ connections).
+An obvious next step is to explicitly attempt a construction of the renormalization group flows $\cR_{2}$ (see Figure~\ref{Fig:RGIRIR}) between different AdS$_{5}$ infrared fixed points.
 We believe that such flows should be described in terms of the effective ``cobordism theory" outlined in section~\ref{sec:eff3d}.
 In fact it might be fruitful to embed this effective theory into an already known and studied three-dimensional (super)gravity theory, and use possibly known results to conclude the structure of the cobordism $M_3$.
 Furthermore, the fact that we explicitly observe the Yang-Mills Lagrangian in the infrared is suggestive that this part of the theory remains unchanged along those flows.
 However, the explicit solutions in~\cite{Bah:2011vv,Bah:2012dg} suggest that the scalars as well as the metric undergo a nontrivial profile when flowing from one fixed point to another.

 A straightforward generalization of our treatment in this paper is to explore whether two-dimensional Yang-Mill theory also appears in the infrared when one adds punctures on the Riemann surface (see the references~\cite{Gaiotto:2009gz,Bah:2013wda,Bah:2015fwa} for supergravity duals of the six-dimensional $\cN=(2,0)$ theory reduced on Riemann surfaces with punctures).
 The classical solutions and moduli spaces of two-dimensional Yang-Mills theory on non-compact Riemann surfaces with punctures are more involved.
 Thus, employing two-dimensional Yang-Mills on Riemann surfaces with punctures to find a possible classification of AdS$_{5}$ fixed points could be very interesting.